martin-holy/PictureManager/README.md

 Keywords are additional data for media items.
 Media items can be filtered or loaded in this category only if they have been imported through `left-click` on the Folder.

-Media items can be loaded by choosing **Load by this** from the `right-click` menu on _People_, _Keywords_ and _GeoNames_ or the `left-click` on the _Folder Keywords_.
+Media items can be loaded by `left-click` on the _Ratings_, _People_, _Folder Keywords_, _Keywords_ and _GeoNames_.
 Loading can also be applied to subdirectories with the `Shift + left-click`.

-The filter is applied to the previously loaded media items and can by edited by:
+The filter is applied to the previously loaded media items and can by edited from `right-click` menu on _Ratings_, _People_, _Keywords_ and _GeoNames_:

-- `left-click` for one or more selected keywords on loaded media items
+- _Filter And_: for having all selected keywords on loaded media items
-- `Ctrl + left-click` for having all selected keywords on loaded media items
+- _Filter Or_: for one or more selected keywords on loaded media items
-- `Alt + left-click` for excluding media items with selected keywords
+- _Filter Not_: for excluding media items with selected keywords

 The Keywords on media items can be edited by entering the edit mode with `Ctrl + E`.
 In this mode the Keywords will be added or removed from selected media items by `left-click` on _Rating_, _Person_, _Keyword_ or _GeoName_.
 The edit can be saved with `Ctrl + S` or canceled with `Ctrl + Q`.